Wuodan/routheon/README.md

 - All instances of `llama.cpp` can now be accessed remotely via a single common port
 - Access to each instance is controlled by API_KEY

-### Optional Model Summary Service
+### Optional Routheon Server

-This feature requires running a small companion service that collects the `/v1/models` information from all configured targets and provides it to Traefik.
+The routheon-server companion service collects the `/v1/models` information from all configured targets and provides both `/v1/models` and `/stats` endpoints back to Traefik.

 It’s **optional** — Routheon works normally without it.
-Only required if you want `/v1/models` to aggregate all active model servers or to expose `/stats`.
+Enable it only if you want `/v1/models` to aggregate all active model servers or to expose `/stats`.

-The service aggregates the `/v1/models` output from all reachable `llama.cpp` servers and returns an OpenAI compatible output as if one server was providing multiple models.
+The routheon-server aggregates the `/v1/models` output from all reachable `llama.cpp` servers and returns an OpenAI compatible response as if one server was providing multiple models.

 #### Installation